hsci-r/finnish-media-scrapers/README.md

 [![PyPI version](https://badge.fury.io/py/finnish-media-scrapers.svg)](https://badge.fury.io/py/finnish-media-scrapers) [![DOI](https://zenodo.org/badge/335605978.svg)](https://zenodo.org/badge/latestdoi/335605978) [![Documentation Status](https://readthedocs.org/projects/finnish-media-scrapers/badge/?version=latest)](https://finnish-media-scrapers.readthedocs.io/en/latest/?badge=latest)

 Scrapers for extracting articles from Finnish journalistic media websites by the [University of Helsinki](https://www.helsinki.fi/) [Human Sciences – Computing Interaction research group](https://heldig.fi/hsci/).
 Included are scrapers for [YLE](https://www.yle.fi/uutiset/), [Helsingin Sanomat](https://www.hs.fi/), [Iltalehti](https://www.iltalehti.fi/) and [Iltasanomat](https://www.is.fi/).
-See below for limitations relating to individual sources.

-As a design principle, these scrapers have been designed to extract the articles in as trustworthy a manner as possible, as required for content-focused research targetting the text of those articles.
+The scrapers have been designed for researchers needing a local corpus of news article texts matching a specified set of query keywords as well as temporal limitations.
+As a design principle, these scrapers have been designed to extract the articles in as trustworthy a manner as possible, as required for content-focused research targetting the text of those articles (for an example of such research, see e.g. [here](https://researchportal.helsinki.fi/en/publications/a-year-in-the-spotlight-who-got-the-attention-of-the-media-who-wa)).
 Thus, the scrapers will complain loudly for example if your search query matches more articles than the APIs are willing to return, or if the plain text extractors encounter new article layouts that have not yet been verified to extract correctly.
+Further, the process is split into distinct parts that 1) query, 2) fetch, 3) convert to text and 4) post-filter the articles separately.
+Each of these steps also records its output as separate files.
+Each of these steps also records its output as separate files.
+This way, the tools can be used in a versatile manner.
+Further, a good record is maintained of the querying and filtering process for reproducibility as well as error analysis.

 ## Installation